-As an escape, Arnold turned to the movies, in particular Reg Parker, a body builder and star in B-level Hercules movies.
+As an escape, Arnold turned to the movies, in particular Reg Park, a bodybuilder and star in B-level Hercules movies.
 The films also helped propel Schwarzenegger's own obsession with America, and the future he felt awaited him there.
 Getting to his new country was the issue.
 Schwarzenegger found his answer in Joe Weider, the man behind the International Federation of Body Building, an organization that sponsored contests such Mr. Universe and Mr. Olympia.

 Equally significant, Schwarzenegger, who had immigrated to the United States in 1968, helped propel the sport into the mainstream, culminating in the 1977 documentary, Pumping Iron, which tells the tale of Schwarzenegger's defense of his Mr. Olympia crown.